 Lisa M. Mascolo

-Lisa is a proven C-Suite leader across IT, strategy, business development, change management, and operations with specific focus in the government sector.
+Lisa M. Mascolo is a proven C-Suite leader across IT, strategy, business development, change management, and operations with specific focus in the government sector.
 She serves as the managing director of IBM's US Federal GBS business.
 She is the Founder & CEO of Listen Learn Lead, LLC a small business focused on leadership development and executive coaching.
-Lisa had 29 years experience with Accenture, and was a key leader both when the organization was a private professional services firm and a Fortune 500 public company.
+Ms. Mascolo had 29 years experience with Accenture, and was a key leader both when the organization was a private professional services firm and a Fortune 500 public company.
 Her philosophy of doing good while doing well is resonate in the many hours she has committed to philanthropy.
-Lisa is a recognized thought leader whose participation on industry panels, news outlets and public appearances drives positive market visibility.
-Lisa is a member of the Board of Governors of the St. Albans School of Public Service, she chairs the Advancement Committee of the Board of Governors for the Grace Episcopal Day School in Kensington, Maryland and is a trustee and proud graduate of Stevens Institute of Technology.
-She holds a US Patent for Customs Processing.
+Ms. Mascolo is a recognized thought leader whose participation on industry panels, news outlets and public appearances drives positive market visibility.
+She is a member of the Board of Governors of the St. Albans School of Public Service, she chairs the Advancement Committee of the Board of Governors for the Grace Episcopal Day School in Kensington, Maryland and is a trustee and proud graduate of Stevens Institute of Technology.
+Ms. Mascolo holds a US Patent for Customs Processing.

 Thomas J. Moschello